A Guide for the 6th Grade Parent

 While one physical exam and one CIPPE form covers an athlete for an entire school year, the PIAA requires an update prior to the start of each individual season.
 The update is completed by the parents and does not require a doctor’s signature.
 This recertification of an athlete’s health is typically called a ReCert Form or Section 7 (referring to the section of the CIPPE to which it corresponds).
 The ReCert Form can be found on the physical exam page of the district website.

 Academics are an important part of interscholastic athletics.
 Athletes must maintain passing grades in order to stay academically eligible and compete with their team.
-Eligibility is determined weekly by the Athletic Director’s office using grade book information from Sapphire.
+Eligibility is determined weekly by the Athletic Director’s office using grade book information from Powerschool.
 Students may not be failing more than 1 course at a time.
 At their discretion, coaches may set more stringent academic eligibility standards; coaches will communicate that with their teams at the start of the season.

 A major difference between interscholastic athletics and community based teams is transportation.
 On community teams, parents drive to practice, from practice, to games, from games.
 Maybe there is a car pool.
 On interscholastic teams, there is no driving athletes to practice*!
 Practice is right after school at locations that vary by team, but the school provides shuttle busses to get athletes to practice if needed.
 Parents are responsible for picking up athletes promptly at the conclusion of practice; coaches will communicate pick up times to families.
 For competitions, the school also busses teams to events, and back to a common pick up location (typically the team’s practice location).
 Some teams allow athletes to travel home from competitions with their families; coaches will communicate appropriate procedures for this.

 Communication in athletics is vital to success, both in the game and out.
-When foul weather strikes, changes to competitions are posted on twitter @hsdathletics.
+When foul weather strikes, changes to competitions are posted on twitter @hsdsportsscores.
 Changes to practice schedules are announced in school and communicated to teams and families by head coaches.
 Athletes and parents with questions about a particular sport are encouraged to contact the head junior high coach for their team.

 *Some teams may practice on vacation days, Saturdays or occasionally later in the evening, in which case athletes must find their own transportation to practice.